-There are approximately 55 individual or "mass" actions pending in federal court in Colorado (41 cases), New York (4 cases) and Pennsylvania (10 cases) against Chemguard and Tyco Fire Products and other defendants in which the plaintiffs generally seek compensatory damages, including damages for alleged personal injuries, medical monitoring, and alleged diminution in property values.
-The cases involve approximately 7,000 plaintiffs in Colorado, approximately 126 plaintiffs in New York and 14 plaintiffs in Pennsylvania.
+There are approximately 58 individual or "mass" actions pending in federal court in Colorado (41 cases), New York (4 cases), Pennsylvania (11 cases) and New Mexico (2 cases) against Chemguard and Tyco Fire Products and other defendants in which the plaintiffs generally seek compensatory damages, including damages for alleged personal injuries, medical monitoring, and alleged diminution in property values.
+The cases involve approximately 7,000 plaintiffs in Colorado, approximately 126 plaintiffs in New York, 15 plaintiffs in Pennsylvania and two plaintiffs in New Mexico.
 These matters have been transferred to the MDL.
-The Company is also on notice of approximately 660 other possible individual product liability claims and 3 possible municipal claims by filings made in Pennsylvania state court, but complaints have not been filed in those matters, and, under Pennsylvania's procedural rules, they may or may not result in lawsuits.
+The Company is also on notice of approximately 660 other possible individual product liability claims and three possible municipal claims by filings made in Pennsylvania state court, but complaints have not been filed in those matters, but the Company anticipates that they soon will be.